Jmac217/hugotest/content/posts/Building-a-Triangle-with-Vulkan-and-CMake-in-Fedora/index.md

 }
 ```

 Our entrypoint creates an instance of our `FirstApp` class, which was defined in `first_app.hpp`, and calls `run()`; which is responsible for executing our main loop aka game loop, which just keeps running as long as the window is open.
 This loop keeps running as long as the window is open, by `polling` the `events` from the `window`.
 I like to use the powerful C++ standard when I can and haven't had the opportunity to use *try-catch blocks* in a real-world application yet, so this tutorial has me happy for that.
-The main function also includes a try-catch block that catches any `exceptions` that are thrown by the `run()` method.
-If an `exception` is caught, the *error message* is printed to the *standard error output* and the program exits with a `failure` status code `(EXIT_FAILURE)`.
-If the program exits without an `exception`, it will return a `success` status code `(EXIT_SUCCESS)`.
+The main function also includes a try-catch block that catches any *exceptions* that are thrown by the `run()` method.
+If an `exception` is caught, the *error message* is printed to the *standard error output* and the program exits with the failure status code: `EXIT_FAILURE`; otherwise, if the program exits without an `exception`, it will return the `EXIT_SUCCESS` status code.

-# Opening the Window to the World of Vulkan!
+# Opening the Window to the World of Vulkan! {#Open}

 Run the following `CMake` command *if you're not using something like Emacs or VS Code*:
 ```bash